 - More Dakka: At the Second Battle of Harvest, Cole's fleet faces a single Covenant super-destroyer whose shields have shrugged off all attacks.
 Cole decides to ramp up the strikes and orders his fleet to fire everything at once into the ship.
 It took the armament of over 27 ships to do it, but the alien ship was finally destroyed.

-- One Ship Fleet: However, said Covenant ship managed to kill 13 human ones beforehand.
+- One-Man Army: Or rather One Ship Fleet.
+However, said Covenant ship managed to kill 13 human ones beforehand.
 And this is just the second battle of the war.

 - Cole himself manages to destroy over 300 Covenant ships on his own in his last stand, with the help of nukes and a gas giant.